 If you have questions about specific content or sessions you are organizing, email the 2022 Program Committee Co-Chairs (Julian Lim email@example.com and Tyiana Steptoe firstname.lastname@example.org).
 If you need assistance with the online abstract platform on All Academic, please contact the WHA staff: email@example.com

-Q20: Presenting Online or Onsite?
-Another Year of Uncertainties for Travel and Financial Stability
+Q20: Presenting Onsite: Another Year of Uncertainties for Travel?

 The WHA understands that 2022 presents our communities with another year of uncertainties regarding travel, financial support, and all-around public health safety.
-If the WHA is financially able to provide online content, it will do so at the guidance of the Council and 2022 Program Committee.
+Unfortunately, the WHA will not offer online options for program participation in 2022.
+Only onsite sessions will be offered.

 The following includes a list of the WHA's Policies and Best Practices to guide the Program Committee in making selections for the annual conference program.
 Please review these Council-approved guidelines carefully.
 For a printable version of this list click here.